Kalshi promo code CBSSPORTS for Seahawks-Patriots: Get $10 cash bonus, trade Sam Darnold 225 or more yards

 The Kalshi promo code offers new users a $10 cash bonus for sports prediction markets, which you can earn by targeting Sam Darnold markets for the 2026 Big Game

-Trading sports is an increasingly popular option on Kalshi, where you can earn a $10 cash bonus by using the newest Kalshi promo code CBSSPORTS.
-On Sunday, the Seattle Seahawks will play the New England Patriots in the Big Game at Levi's Stadium, and Seahawks quarterback Sam Darnold is sure to generate plenty of interest in prediction markets.
+Trading sports is an increasingly popular option on Kalshi, where you can earn a $10 cash bonus by using the newest Kalshi promo code CBSSPORTS and making $10 in trades.
+On Sunday, the Seattle Seahawks will play the New England Patriots in the Big Game 2026 at Levi's Stadium, and Seahawks quarterback Sam Darnold is sure to generate plenty of interest in prediction markets.

-Now, Darnold is trading at 45 cents per share to win MVP honors in the Big Game, and you can also trade on his passing yardage, the number of passing touchdowns he throws, and his rushing yardage.
+Now, Darnold is trading at 45 cents per share to win MVP honors in the Big Game, while Drake Maye is $0.27.
+You can also trade on Darnold's passing yardage, the number of passing touchdowns he throws, and his rushing yardage.
 The SportsLine Projection Model is predicting that Darnold finishes with 225 or more passing yards and two or more passing touchdowns.
-Click the claim bonus button below to sign up for Kalshi, trade $10 on sports and receive your $10 bonus:
+Click the claim bonus button below to sign up for Kalshi with the promo code CBSSPORTS, trade $10 on sports and receive your $10 bonus:

 $10 Kalshi bonus code details